en An official website of the U.S. Gov

 If you Disagree

-If you disagree with the IRS that you owe the debt, you need to respond to the notice of levy and tell the IRS why you think you don’t owe the debt.
-You may be able to raise your arguments in a Collection Due Process (CDP) or Equivalent Hearing; or request an audit reconsideration.
-Please note that if you disagree with the IRS Independent Office of Appeals (Appeals) decision in the Equivalent Hearing, you have no right to judicial review by the United States Tax Court.
+If you disagree with the IRS that you owe the debt, respond to the notice of levy and tell the IRS why you believe you don’t owe the debt.
+Be prepared to provide information supporting your position, such as IRS notices, examination reports, amended return, payment records, or additional supporting documentation.
+Depending on your timing and circumstance, you may be able to raise your arguments in a Collection Due Process (CDP) or Equivalent Hearing; or request an audit reconsideration.
+A timely CDP hearing request generally preserves your right to petition the U.S. tax court.
+If you disagree with the IRS Independent Office of Appeals (Appeals) determination.
+If your appeals request is late and Appeals grants an Equivalent Hearing, you generally have no right to judicial review by the United States Tax Court.
 See Publication 1660, Collection Appeal Rights and Publication 5, Your Appeal Rights and How to Prepare a Protest If You Don’t Agree, for more information.

 5